Disentangling the galactic and intergalactic components in 313 observed Lyman-alpha line profiles between redshift 0 and 5: Results on observed Lyman- line profiles

-Meanwhile, the Spearman correlation coefficient for the entire sample is shown in Fig.~\ref{fig:spear_0_7} with the $1\sigma$ uncertainty.
-The top left corner shows the Spearman correlation coefficient for \igm, \ro (green).
-Meanwhile, the bottom left corner shows the Spearman correlation coefficient for \igmz, \roz (blue).
-To estimate the uncertainty proceed as in \cite{gurung_lopez_2022}, we draw 1000 times a new set of outflow parameters from the posterior of the ANN models (see the methodology in \zp).
-We compute the Spearman correlation coefficient for each set of parameters.
-The $1\sigma$ uncertainty is calculated by the percentiles 16 and 84 from the distribution of Spearman coefficients.
-We consider that two properties correlate or anti-correlate when the absolute value of the Spearman correlation coefficient is greater than 0.45.
-Furthermore, the Spearman correlation coefficients for the MUSE and HST separately are presented in Appendix~\ref{app:corr_muse_hst}.
+We quantify the strength of the possible correlations by the Spearman correlation coefficients for the full sample, which are shown in Fig.~\ref{fig:spear_0_7}, along with their $1\sigma$ uncertainties.
+Meanwhile, the full 1-dimensional and 2-dimensional distributions can be found in Appendix~\ref{ssec:prop_1d_2d_distributions}.
+The coefficients from \igm are shown in the top-right corner (green, $\rho$), and those from \igmz in the bottom-left corner (blue, $\rho_z$).
+Uncertainties are estimated following \cite{gurung_lopez_2022}: we draw 1000 realizations of the outflow parameters from the ANN posteriors (see methodology in \zp), compute the Spearman correlation coefficient for each realization, and define the $1\sigma$ interval from the 16th and 84th percentiles of the resulting distribution.
+We consider two properties to be correlated (or anti-correlated) if the absolute value of the Spearman coefficient exceeds 0.45.
+Correlation matrices for the HST and MUSE subsamples separately are provided in Appendix~\ref{app:corr_muse_hst}.

-We find that, in general, the Spearman coefficient provided by the \igmz and \igm models are similar.
-Typically, both models exhibit or lack the same correlations.
-Also, Fig.~\ref{fig:spear_1_7} shows the Spearman correlation coefficient for the low redshift (HST, left) and high redshift samples (MUSE right).
-Considering the complete \lya line profile sample, we find that only a handful of properties correlate.
-Overall, some of these correlations are also present in MUSE and HST samples by themselves, but others are missing.
+Overall, we find that the correlation coefficients inferred from \igmz and \igm are very similar: both models typically identify the same correlations.
+In Appendix~\ref{app:corr_muse_hst}, we present the coefficients for the low-redshift (HST, left) and high-redshift (MUSE, right) samples (see Fig.~\ref{fig:spear_1_7}).
+Across the full dataset, only a handful of parameters show significant correlations, some of which are present in both subsamples (low and high redshift), while others appear only in one.
+These relations are the following: